DeerDar/deerdar/_posts/2017-01-31-Scratch-project-blog2.md

 <table>
   <tr>
-    <td>Teacher's?</td>
+    <th>Teacher's?</th>
     <td>Mine?</td>
   </tr>
   <tr>
     <td>Enter the given criteria
 Make significant progress on your game.
 </td>
-    <td>To solve the scrolling problem that means I can go off the edge and keep going.
+    <th>To solve the scrolling problem that means I can go off the edge and keep going.
 To complete levels 1-4.
-To create platforms to jump on.</td>
+To create platforms to jump on.</th>
   </tr>
 </table>